| |

 Notes

-This shawl is an asymmetrical triangle shawl knit from one end to the other.
+This shawl is an asymmetrical triangle shawl knit from one end to the other in a solid color.

 Asymmetrical shawls are triangle shawls that are off-center.